Universal energy-space localization and stable quantum phases against time-dependent perturbations: Localization as stability in LDPC codes

 where $c^X$ and $c^Z$ are parity checks for $X$ and $Z$ operators, respectively, and they are mutually commuting.
 In addition, the low-density property requires that the number of checks involving each site is bounded by an $ O(1)$ constant $p_C$, so that we can set $M=p_C$ in $\|H_C\|_{\textnormal{loc}}\leq M$.
-The cLDPC codes can be regarded as $H_C$ with only $Z$ checks.
+The classical LDPC (cLDPC) codes can be regarded as a special case, whose $H_C$ contains only $Z$ checks.

-The distinct ground states $\ket{\textnormal{w}}$ of error correcting codes, usually called codewords, are degenerate and well separated in terms of distance $\mathbf{D}$, and thus they can robustly encode information.
+The different ground states $\ket{\textnormal{w}}$ of the LDPC codes, usually called codewords, are degenerate and well separated in terms of distance $\mathbf{D}$, so they can robustly encode information.
 When errors occur, the energy of the erroneous state increases.
 All excited eigenstates $\ket{\mathrm{v}}_{\mathrm{w}}$ for qLDPC codes can be defined by excitations from a codeword $\ket{\mathrm{w}}$ as